duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ```

+Of course, you can specify template options to modify this; for example, you may want to prevent a particular template from appearing.
+For example, you might set `detail: false` to make sure your Instant Answer always displays results with the `item` template.

-## Template Groups
+## Template Groups (required)

 Template groups are presets of templates and template `options` that work well together.
 There are several template groups, and in most cases **at least one group will be a good fit for your Instant Answer**.

-Setting a template group automatically sets the `item`, `detail`, and sometimes `item_detail` templates and default `options`.
-You can easily override the default options in the `options` block of your Spice frontend code.
+Setting a template group automatically sets the `item` and `detail` templates.
+Some template groups also set an `item_detail` template and default `options`.

+You can easily **customize the appearance** of the template group by overriding the default `options` in your Spice frontend code, as well as controlling what data is returned with each item.

 **We require that you use a template group in your Instant Answer.**